grouvie/taulixir/README.md

 ## Notes

 - The Elixir sidecar runs on port **8080** and is accessible outside the Tauri environment.
-- The binary packaging via Burrito simplifies deployment by bundling all dependencies.
-Please note that the current build has only been tested on Linux, so platform-specific configurations or adjustments may be required for macOS or Windows.
+- This build has been tested on Linux, so platform-specific configurations or adjustments may be necessary for macOS or Windows.
-- Mobile support is completely untested.
+- Mobile support has been minimally tested and has not worked so far.